Earning an Elmhurst Degree

 - Achieve a minimum combined and institutional GPA of 2.0 (some majors require a higher GPA)

-- Earn your final 8.00 course credits at Elmhurst College (residency requirement)
+- Earn your final 8.00 course credits at Elmhurst University (residency requirement)

 Credit Hour Policy